Emergency Rooms: Primary Care’s Substitute For Accessibility

 Did you know?

-- 50% of all acute care management to Medicaid and CHIP beneficiaries is handled in emergency rooms
+50% of all acute care management to Medicaid and CHIP beneficiaries are handled in emergency rooms

 It has always been understood that Medicare, Medicaid and the uninsured populations use emergency rooms far more than the privately insured population.
 However, a study conducted by Truven Health Analytics found that more than 70% of visits by insured individuals, to the emergency room, were for non-emergency medical issues.